 You have to have plates for people to eat from (unless you are serving finger food and napkins suffice), glasses to drink from, silverware to eat with, and napkins for folks to clean up with.

 NOTE: I love finger foods at parties where no silverware is needed or at the most, just a fork.
-No knives unless it’s a sit down meal.
+No knives unless it’s a sit~down meal.

 PARTY ETIQUETTE TIP: As a guest, if you break something that is obviously valuable, always offer to replace it.
 As a hostess, always graciously decline the offer.
-If you want to be wonderful guest, surprise your hostess, find out the crystal or china pattern and replace it, anyway.
+If you want to be a thoughtful guest, surprise your hostess, find out the crystal or china pattern and replace it, anyway.
 You’ll forever be a treasured friend.